Independence weights for causal inference with continuous treatments

 We also consider a simulation setting with the heterogeneous treatment effect where 50 additional variables are added to the covariate vector so that the overall dimension is 68.
-The 50 additional variables are generated so that they are correlated with both the response and treatment while preserving the original values of the response and treatment.
-To generate the additional variables, we first draw random variables from a normal distribution with mean $=(\overline{X}_1+\overline{X}_2)/2$ and variance $= (\text{var}(X_1)+\text{var}(X_2))/2$, where $X_1$ is the age started to smoke and $X_2$ is the age last smoked.
-We then use a Cholesky decomposition to induce an $AR(1)$ correlation structure with correlation parameter $\rho=-1/3$, where the correlation structure is with respect to the expanded vector $(Y,A,X_{nv1}, \dots, X_{nv50})$, where $X_{nvj}$ are the added variables and the $AR(1)$ correlation structure is modified in such a way that $A$ and $Y$ remain unchanged but the added variables have strong correlations jointly with $A$ and $Y$ and thus impact the finite sample error in estimating the ADRF if the added variables are not properly adjusted for.
-This variance structure is used so that the variation of the noise variables is comparable to that of the continuous covariates in the NMES data.
+The 50 additional variables are generated so that they are correlated with both the response and treatment while preserving the original values of the response and treatment; details are provided in Section \ref{supsec:main_sim} of the Supplementary Material.

 All methods are evaluated with a measure of the mean absolute bias (MAB) and integrated root mean squared error (IRMSE), both of which are used for evaluation of estimates of the ADRF in \citet{kennedy2017non}.
 MAB and IRMSE are defined as